insobi/terraform_azure_vm_jenkins/README.md

-# Terraform Azure VM for Jenkins
+# Deploying Jenkins on Azure VM using Terraform
 This repository include terraform script for deploying Jenkins on Azure.

 # How to run